pfdubois/BridgeBidding/source/NoTrump.rst

 - The three level bids don't have their special meanings; if a jump, it is a weak bid in the suit, such as 1N - (2♦) - 3♥(preemptive, hearts).

-Unfortunately, I'm not sure this is really better than playing everything natural.
 You're giving up the chance of a penalty double.
 Also, when the opponents know this is what you play, as they will at your club, or if they look at your card, they can get away with murder interfering with you, knowing you can't double them.